 - TACTIC: Brand all materials “the NBD guys”

-There’s a lot of activity that needs to take place, but the strategy provides that direction.
+A lot of activity needs to take place, but the strategy provides that direction.
 A large binder with a detailed strategy (if someone reads it) may not be as helpful as a simple and clear strategy.
 If a team knows the goals of the brand and the strategy that has been decided upon, most of the tasks are intuitive and really just a matter of execution.

 Branding is Action Oriented